 Nearly all Illinois school respondents strongly agreed (72%) or agreed (25%) that students having their required course materials by the first day of class or soon after contributes to their academic success in the class, and 87 percent strongly agreed (56%) or agreed (31%) that students having their required course materials by the first day of class or soon after increases retention.
-Eighty to 100 percent of respondents, regardless of how the majority of students at their institution obtain their course materials, strongly agreed or agreed that students having their required course materials by the first day of class or soon after contributes to their academic success in the class, and/or strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
-All public university respondents, 97 percent of community college respondents, and 96 percent of private non-profit respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after contributes to their academic success in the class.
+Eighty to 100 percent of respondents, regardless of how the majority of students at their institution obtain their course materials, strongly agreed or agreed that students having their required course materials, strongly agreed or agreed that students having their success in the class, and/or strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
+All public university respondents, 97 percent of community college respondents, and 96 percent of private non-profit respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
+All public university respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
+All public university respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
+All public university respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
+All public university respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after contributes to their academic success in the class.
 The 3 proprietary school respondents did not provide feedback for this question.
 All public university respondents, 78 percent of community college respondents, and 83 percent of private non-profit respondents strongly agreed or agreed that students having their required course materials by the first day of class or soon after increases retention.
 The 3 proprietary school respondents did not provide feedback for this question.

 Seventy-three percent of community college respondents, 50 percent each of public university respondents and private non-profit respondents, and 33 percent of proprietary school respondents strongly agreed or agreed that students are struggling to afford their required course materials.
-An additional 40 percent of public university respondents, 23 percent of community college respondents, 38 percent of private non-profit respondents, and 33 percent of proprietary school respondents neither agreed nor disagreed that students are struggling to afford their required course materials.
+An additional 40 percent of public university respondents, 23 percent of community college respondents, 38 percent of private non-profit respondents, and 33 percent of proprietary school respondents neither agreed nor disagreed that students are struggling to afford their required their required course materials.

-Sixty-seven percent of all Illinois student survey respondents strongly agreed or agreed that having all required course materials by the first day of class (or shortly after) directly impacts how well they will do in the course, 21 percent neither agreed nor disagreed, and 12 percent disagreed or strongly disagreed that having materials by the first day of class (or shortly after) directly impacts how well they will do in a course.
+Sixty-seven percent of all Illinois student survey respondents strongly agreed or agreed that having all required course materials by the first day of class (or shortly after) directly impacts how well they will do in the course, 21 percent neither agreed nor disagreed, and 12 percent disagreed or strongly disagreed that having materials by the first day of class (or shortly after) directly after) directly impacts how well they will do in a course.